AlessandroCaula/fullstack_open/part9/README.md

 This means that no type information remains at runtime; nothing says that some variable x was declared as being of type `SomeType`.

 The lack of runtime type information can be surprising for programmers who are used to extensively using reflection or other metadata systems.

+### Why should one use TypeScript?

+On different forums, you may stumble upon a lot of different arguments either for or against TypeScript.
+The truth is probably as vague, it depends on your needs and the use of the functions that TypeScript offers.
+Anyway, here are some of our reasons behind why we think that the use of TypeScript may have some advantages.

+First of all, TypeScript offers _type checking and static code analysis_.
+We can require values to be of a certain type and have the compiler warn about using them incorrectly.
+This can reduce runtime errors, and you might even be able to reduce the number of required unit tests in a project, at least concerning pure-type tests.
+The static code analysis doesn't only warn about wrongful type usage, but also other mistakes such as misspelling a variable or function name or trying to use a variable beyond its scope.

+The second advantage of TypeScript is that the type annotations in the code can function as a kind of _code-level documentation_.
+It's easy to check from a function signature what kind of arguments the function can consume and what type of data it will return.
+This form of type annotation-bound documentation will always be up to date and it makes it easier for new programmers to start working on an existing project.
+It is also helpful when returning to work on an old project.

+Types can be reused all around the code base, and a change to a type definition will automatically be reflected everywhere the type is used.
+One might argue that you can achieve similar code-level documentation with e.g. [JSDoc](https://jsdoc.app/about-getting-started.html), but it is not connected to the code as tightly as TypeScript's types, and may thus get out of sync more easily, and is also more verbose.

+The third advantage of TypeScript is that IDEs can provide more _specific and smarter IntelliSense_ when they know exactly what types of data you are processing.

+All of these features are extremely helpful when you need to refactor your code.
+The static code analysis warns you about any errors in your code, and IntelliSense can give you hints about available properties and even possible refactoring options.
+The code-level documentation helps you understand the existing code.
+With the help of TypeScript, it is also very easy to start using the newest JavaScript language features at an early stage just by altering its configuration.

+### What does TypeScript not fix?

+As mentioned above, TypeScript's type annotations and type checking exist only at compile time and no longer at runtime.
+Even if the compiler does not throw any errors, runtime errors are still possible.
+These runtime errors are especially common when handling external input, such as data received from a network request.

+Lastly, below, we list some issues many have with TypeScript, which might be good to be aware of:

+__Incomplete, invalid or missing types in external libraries__

+When using external libraries, you may find that some have either missing or in some way invalid type declarations.
+Most often, this is due to the library not being written in TypeScript, and the person adding the type declarations manually not doing such a good job with it.
+In these cases, you might need to define the type declarations yourself.
+However, there is a good chance someone has already added typings for the package you are using.
+Always check the DefinitelyTyped [GitHub page](https://github.com/DefinitelyTyped/DefinitelyTyped) first.
+It is probably the most popular source for type declaration files.
+Otherwise, you might want to start by getting acquainted with TypeScript's [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.

+__Sometimes, type inference needs assistance__

+The type inference in TypeScript is pretty good but not quite perfect.
+Sometimes, you may feel like you have declared your types perfectly, but the compiler still tells you that the property does not exist or that this kind of usage is not allowed.
+In these cases, you might need to help the compiler out by doing something like an "extra" type check.
+One should be careful with type casting (that is quite often called type assertion) or type guards: when using those, you are giving your word to the compiler that the value is of the type that you declare.
+You might want to check out TypeScript's documentation regarding [type assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) and [type guarding/narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).

+__Mysterious type errors__

+The errors given by the type system may sometimes be quite hard to understand, especially if you use complex types.
+As a rule of thumb, the TypeScript error messages have the most useful information at the end of the message.
+When running into long confusing messages, start reading them from the end.